Authors:

 SUMMARY

 Spinal muscular atrophy (SMA) is a neurological disorder that affects about 1 in 10,000 births.
 It is caused by the death of motor neurons in the spinal cord.
 Spinal motor neurons are special nerve cells that carry signals from the spinal cord to the muscles.
-When thedie, the muscles they connect shrink and become weak.
+When they die, the muscles they connect shrink and become weak.
 This makes moving, breathing, and swallowing difficult.

 JUMP TO